Johannes Kepler — "I have often tried to grasp that which I have found."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I have been a mortal, and I have faced my own mortality with courage."
+"I have been a teacher, and I have learned much from my students."

 Found in 1 providers: grok